newtheatre/history-project/_content/docs/contributing.md

 Do bear in mind the smaller the proposed change, the better.
 If you'd like to propose two unrelated changes, create two branches and submit two pull requests.

+All pull requests get built to a testing environment, and go through some automated code checks.

+Just like commits, it's possible to add a subject and message for your pull request.
+It's useful here to explain what you've still got to work on in the message.
+For example, you could make a pull request for a work in progress (denoted by `WIP` in the subject) so that others know you're working on it, but that it's not ready for merging.

+As other editors of the site will be reviewing your pull request, include in the message what you'd like to draw to their attention such as specific feedback or any help you need.

+For further reading on pull requests do read Ben Balter's article: [The six types of pull requests][ben-balter-pulls]

 #### Submitting a pull request via the web interface (github.com)

 5. When commiting your changes select "<i class="octicon octicon-git-pull-request"></i> Create a new branch for this commit and start a pull request".
 Enter a short descriptive branch name.